adille/acolite/README.md

+Modification of ACOLITE code for CALLISTO platform.
+Changes to the original code (v202204):
+* Optimisation of CHL coefficients for Blankaert and La Loggia reservoirs
+* Output of TUR, SPM and CHL tiff files only

 ## About ACOLITE
 ACOLITE combines the atmospheric correction algorithms for aquatic applications of Landsat and Sentinel-2 developed at RBINS.
 This repository hosts the (more) generic version of ACOLITE with the aim of bringing together the processing of all different sensors.
 This new generic version was started 4 February 2021, and was released to the public on 21 April 2021.
 Binary releases from 20210802.0 onward are based on this codebase.
 Please contact Quinten via email/ACOLITE Forum/GitHub if you find any issues.
 The settings files are largely compatible with previous versions, but it is recommended to create a new settings file configuring only the settings you want to change.